Illinois Online Food Handler Training

 You don't need to go to a time-consuming in-person class.
 Our course is broken down into seven segments that you can complete all at once or whenever it fits into your day.

-Earning Your Illinois Food Handler Card is as Easy as 1-2-3!
+Earning Your Illinois Food Handler Card Is as Easy as 1-2-3!

 Register Online

 Sign up for food handler training online using our secure payment platform.
-You have up to 180 days to complete the course.
+You have up to 90 days to complete the course.

 Train at Your Own Pace

 Finish the seven course modules on your schedule.
 Take the final test the same day or when it fits into your schedule.
+You have two attempts to pass the final exam.

 Print Your Card and Certificate